6 Chrome Extensions For Catching The Latest News Headlines

 Reuters has several variants for US, UK, Canada, and India.
 Choose to install one and get access to the top headlines in a neat pop-out.
 This extension is simple, but gives you quick access to news breaking across the news agency.

-Similar to the simple extension from Reuters, you can also check out the following extensions from other leading news organizations from around the world –
+Similar to the simple extension from Reuters, you can also check out the following Chrome extensions from other leading news organizations from around the world –

 We are living in interesting times.
 News is breaking all across the globe.
 Would you like to add these Chrome extensions to the quiver of news apps you might already have?
 Let us know if you use Chrome extensions to follow the news in your browser.